NCAR/ncar-python-tutorial/README.rst

 You can specify your project account, you can also change the queue and other settings.

 When you are ready, click the ``Spawn`` button to submit your job.
-When your job is up and running, you will see this screen:
+When your job is up and running, you will see this page:

 .. image:: assets/img/spawner.png